 The main ingredient in Energy Drinks is definitely caffeine.
-An eight-ounce every drink contains about 80 mg of caffeine similar amount to an espresso!
-Equivalent to a one-ounce Starbucks espresso.
+An eight-ounce drink contains about 80 mg of caffeine.
+This is equivalent to a one-ounce Starbucks espresso!

-Any meal high in stratospheric fat will not help you get to sleep easily, specifically talking Bacon Cheeseburgers!
+Any meal high in saturated fat will not help you get to sleep easily, specifically talking Bacon Cheeseburgers!

-Firstly your body will have to work overtime, to digest the high amount of fat to be able to properly digest the food.
-Alongside this, the fatty food makes your body produce acid in your stomach which can spill causing heartburn.
-It’s also proven that high in fat meals can cause indigestion, which will not help you get to sleep!
+Firstly, your body will have to work overtime to digest the high amount of fat to be able to properly digest the food.
+Alongside this, the fatty food makes your body produce acid in your stomach which can spell heartburn.
+It’s also proven that high-in-fat meals can cause indigestion, which will not help you get to sleep!

-If you are having problems with getting to sleep, we would advise speaking with your doctor as each individual is different and some foods may assist some but not others.
+If you are having problems with getting to sleep, we would advise speaking with your doctor, as each individual is different and certain foods may assist some but not others.
 We hope that this blog post helps, sweet dreams!

 - £99.00 – £109.00